- Business Travel InsurancePosted 6 months ago

 As the sold proprietor of a business, you have unlimited liability, meaning that if your business can’t pay all it liabilities, the creditors to whom your business owes money can come after your personal assetsPersonal Finance : An Introduction.
 Read more ... ».
 Many part-time entrepreneurs may not know this, but it’s an enormous financial risk.
 If they are sued or can’t pay their bills, they are personally liable for the business’s liabilities.

 A sole proprietorship has no other owners to prepare financial statementsFinancial Statements: How To Analyze them.
 Read more ... » for, but the proprietor should still prepare these statements to know how his business is doing.
-Banks usually require financial statements from sole proprietors who apply for loansIs It Time To Apply For A Merchant Cash Advance?.
+Banks usually require financial statements from sole proprietors who apply for loansWhat You Need To Know About Merchant Loans.
 Read more ... ».
 A partnership needs to maintain a separate capital or ownership account for each partners.
 The total profit of the firm is allocated into these capital accounts, as spelled out in the partnership agreement.
 Although sole proprietors don’t have separate invested capital from retained earnings like corporationsPanama Offshore Corporations - Anonymity in the Business World.
 Read more ... » do, they still need to keep these two separate accounts for owners’ equity – not only to track the business, but for the benefit of any future buyers of the business.